-UnitingCare Community's Family Lives team work to ensure Queensland's most vulnerable children are placed in homes where they can feel safe and can receive the care they require to grow and develop.
+UnitingCare Community's Foster Care team work to ensure Queensland's most vulnerable children are placed in homes where they can feel safe and can receive the care they require to grow and develop.

-For more information about foster care and Family Lives visit the Family Lives web page.
+For more information about foster care visite the foster care web page.

 social skills deficits.